Search for keywords or browse the FAQs

 • Maximum loan amount of ₹ 1 Crore.

-• Loan tenure of 1 year with an auto-renewal post 1 year.
+• Loan tenure of 1 year.

 • Only outstanding monthly interest is due every month & principal can be repaid any time within 12 months.